benfrick/docs-portfolio/doc/commerce/order/use-order.md

 ## Next Steps

-You've learned how to add consumer Order History to your experience.
+You've learned how to add Consumer Order History to your experience.
 Here are some next steps.

 - [Using Nike APIs](/doc/getting-started/using-nike-apis.html)
 - [Glossary](/doc/commerce/reference/glossary.html)